Embedding-Enhanced Giza++: Improving Alignment in Low- and High- Resource Scenarios Using Embedding Space Geometry: Method

 \section{Method}

-The motivation for Embedding-Enhanced Giza++ is the fact that Giza++ is highly effective at finding the correct alignment/translation of frequent words when parallel resources are abundant, but it is error-prone for infrequent words.
-On the other hand, word embedding spaces can be trained on very large amounts of monolingual data, such that a word infrequently occurring in a given parallel corpus may be well-enough represented in a large monolingual corpus so that a reasonable word embedding can be created.
-For infrequent words, then, finding a translation via nearest neighbors in a shared embedding space may be more reliable than determining the translation with a statistical aligner.
-Accordingly, we incorporate the strengths of monolingual embedding space mapping into Giza++ training, giving more or less influence to the statistical aligner depending on the frequency of a word in the corpus.
+GIZA++ is highly effective at inducing the correct alignment for frequent words when parallel resources are abundant, but is error-prone for rare words.
+Because word embeddings can be trained on large amounts of monolingual data, rare words from a parallel corpus may be well-enough represented in a large monolingual corpus that reasonable word embeddings can be trained.
+Our key insight is that for infrequent words, finding a translation via nearest-neighbors in a shared embedding space may be more reliable than using a statistical aligner.
+We thus incorporate embedding space mapping into GIZA++ training, giving more or less influence to the statistical aligner depending on word frequency.
+Figure \ref{fig:method} shows the method. \paragraph{1.
+Map embedding spaces.} Word embedding spaces $X$ and $Y$ for source and target language, respectively, are mapped to a crosslingual space using VecMap\footnote{\url{github.com/artetxem/vecmap}} \citep{artetxe2018generalizing}.